dask/dask/docs/source/dashboard.rst

     - Grey: Spilled to disk memory

-For a detailed explanation on the different types of memory refer to the Worker Memory management documentation `Worker Memory management documentation <https://distributed.dask.org/en/latest/worker.html#memory-management>`_
+For a detailed explanation on the different types of memory refer to the `Worker Memory management documentation <https://distributed.dask.org/en/latest/worker.html#memory-management>`_

 Processing/CPU/Occupancy
 ------------------------